confluentinc/schema-registry/docs/deployment.rst

      register schema write is considered durable if it gets committed on at least 2 replicas out of 3.

 ``kafkastore.topic``
-The durable single partition topic that acts as the durable log for the data
+The single partition topic that acts as the durable log for the data

 * Type: string
 * Default: _schemas